WHO WE ARE

 LinkedIn

-Rodger Cooley, Executive Director of the Chicago Food Policy Action Council, has worked for 20+ years in urban agriculture and sustainable urban food systems developing policy and projects.
-Rodger previously spent 9 years with Heifer International, supporting the development of urban farming projects in Chicago and the mid-western United States.
-He recently joined the Cook County Commission on Social Innovation.
+Rodger Cooley, Executive Director of the Chicago Food Policy Action Council (CFPAC), has worked for 24+ years in urban agriculture and sustainable equitable food systems helping facilitate policy, projects, and network development.
+Rodger previously spent 9 years with Heifer International, supporting the development of urban and rural farming projects in Chicago and the mid-western United States.

-Rodger has a Master's degree in Urban Planning and Policy from the University of Illinois at Chicago and Bachelor of Arts from Oberlin College and has served as adjunct faculty at DePaul University and the Illinois Institute of Technology.
+Rodger serves on the Cook County Commission on Social Innovation, the Chicago Food Equity Council, the IL Local Food Purchasing Agreement Advisory Committee, the IL Agriculture Equity Commission and IL Good Food Task Force.
+Rodger recently joined the Organizational Council of the National Sustainable Agriculture Coalition.
+He has a Master's degree in Urban Planning and Policy from the University of Illinois at Chicago and Bachelor of Arts from Oberlin College majoring in Studio Arts and has served as adjunct faculty at DePaul University and the Illinois Institute of Technology.

 BRITISH GRIFFIS